 Measure out your spices, cinnamon, nutmeg, cloves, and candied ginger, and don't forget the espresso powder.

 Heat the milk and added the sugar to dissolve, then added all the ingredients.
 Stir, and there you have it, your ice cream mixture; super simple.

 With the spatula, start scraping the mixture from the bottom and sides of the bowl as it freezes.
-Eventually the ice cream will come together and form a ball.
+Eventually, the ice cream will come together and form a ball.
 When totally frozen, scoop into a cold bowl and enjoy.
-The bowl stays frozen for a long time so keep adding in a 1/2 cups of the ice cream base and freeze again, this usually yields 6 servings.
+The bowl stays frozen for a long time so keep adding in ½ cup of the ice cream base and freeze again, this usually yields 6 servings.

 I put all my ice cream in one bowl and set in the freezer to continue freezing because I wanted to make these cute little scoops for dessert.

 - 1 tablespoons chopped candied ginger; or ½ tsp. powdered ginger

 - In a small saucepan heat the milk until warm then add in the brown sugar.
 Stir to dissolve.